sezanzeb/input-remapper/readme/macros.md

 variables.
 Combine both to get a key that works like a normal key, but that also works as a modifier for other keys of other devices. `ifeq(foo, bar, ..., ...)` runs the first param if foo is "bar", or the second one if foo is not "bar".

+## Triggering combinations on release

+`a` `set(flag, 0).h().ifeq(flag, 0, k(c))`

+`a + b` `set(flag, 1).h(d)`

+"c" will only be written on release, and only if the b-key is not pressed at the same time.
+If both are pressed at the same time, a "d" is written, but not a "c".
+In other words: The a-key is a modifier for the b-key now, and if the b-key is not pressed a "c" is written when the a-key is released.